This article was originally published in July 2016 but updated in May 2020.

-Developing a successful video game is much more than just software.
+Developing successful video games is much more than just software.
 It’s about creating a process of onboarding so well-thought that will make users fall in love from the moment they sign up.

 The onboarding phase is indeed complex and time-consuming but it’s the most important phase for a gamer.
-If he/she doesn’t understand the goals or how to play it, the possibility of he/she actually playing it is very low.
+It’s the first contact between the player and the game.
+It’s the moment when users learn how the game works.
+If users don’t understand the goals or how to play it, the possibility of them playing it is very low.

 So what can we learn about User Onboarding from our experience in video games?